raphael-therenty/credit-spread-forecasting/README.md

 ## Project Structure
 * `data/`: Raw and processed CSV files.
 * `scripts/`: R scripts for data cleaning, VAR/VECM estimation, and diagnostic tests.
-* `results/`: Plots of Impulse Response Functions (IRF) and stationarity test tables.
-* `report/`: The final research paper/memo in PDF format.
+* `results/`: The final research paper/memo in PDF format.

 ## Requirements
 To replicate this analysis, you will need **R** and the following packages: